AliBakerSartawi/data-structures-and-algorithms/code-challenges/tree/README.md

 **Challenge**:
 - Create a `binary tree` class, that has `preOrder`, `inOrder` and `postOrder` methods.
 - Create a `binary search tree` that has extra methods... `add` and `contains`.
+- Create a `findMaxVal` method that returns the greatest value in a `BinaryTree`.

 **Approach & Efficiency**:
 - A `node` class was created, it is used to construct the `tree` nodes